binipringle/crim-outline/index.md

 **The merger doctrine – different from the felony murder merger we talked about**

-Inchoate crimes if youre thinking about intent – if mott intends to kill prof k but misses she can be charged with attempted murder.
-If mott shoots k and kills him, she took substantial step towards killing him and also killed him – so she committed two crimes – attempt to murder and murder.
+Inchoate crimes if youre thinking about intent – if M intends to kill prof k but misses she can be charged with attempted murder.
+If M shoots k and kills him, she took substantial step towards killing him and also killed him – so she committed two crimes – attempt to murder and murder.
 This would mean a conviction of both.
 You cant double up and convict so of two crimes so we merge.

 NYPL – merger only applies to attempt (i.e. cannot be convicted of attempted murder and murder).
 In NY you can be convicted of conspiracy and solicitation and either the attempted crime and the completed crime. (check this to make sure) NY takes a more punitive approach.